 An encoder sends an IDR (Instantaneous Decoder Refresh) coded picture (made up of I- or SI-slices) to clear the contents of the reference picture buffer.
 On receiving an IDR coded picture, the decoder marks all pictures in the reference buffer as ‘unused for reference’.
 All subsequent transmitted slices can be decoded without reference to any frame decoded prior to the IDR picture.
 The first picture in a coded video sequence is always an IDR picture.

-For less-technical audiences, here's another definition from a Harmonic White Paper entitled Advanced H.264 Encoding with Carbon Coder.
+For less-technical audiences, here’s another definition from a now-retired Harmonic White Paper entitled Advanced H.264 Encoding with Carbon Coder.

 An IDR frame is a special type of I-frame in H.264.
 An IDR frame specifies that no frame after the IDR frame can reference any frame before it.
 This makes seeking the H.264 file easier and more responsive in the player.